babylonhealth/ios-playbook/Cookbook/Proposals/AdditionalRulesForDanger.md

 Enforcing the rule with Danger wouldn't cause those issues but we would only be able to detect new occurences of this anti-pattern since Danger will only inspect changes made in pull requests.

+Therefore, I would suggesting using Danger to enforce it.

 ### Mutating Current in `setUp()` but not restoring it in `tearDown()`